Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 ^^^^^^^^^^^^^^^^^^^

 .. note::
-	The Chibi configuration changed starting from Brick Viewer version 1.0.6, before this version it was not necessary to specify if the extension should be used as master or slave (it was infered by other means).
+ The Chibi configuration changed starting from Brick Viewer version 1.0.6, before this version it was not necessary to specify if the extension should be used as master or slave (it was inferred by other means).

  It turns out that this was highly confusing to most, so we recommend that you update to the newest Brick Viewer version before you configure your Chibi network.

 To configure a Chibi Extension you first have to choose a unique address and a frequency and channel